-In terms of strength and knowledge, we would compare our 0.1% retinal serum to the strength and knowledge of a 1% retinol product but with less irritation potential and possibly quicker results.
+In terms of strength and knowledge, we would compare our 0.1% retinal serum to a high-strength retinol product (typically in the 0.5-1% range), but with less irritation potential and possibly quicker results.

 Cruelty-free | Vegan | Fragrance & Essential oil free | Gluten-free

 We recommend this product, if you have already used our A-Game 5, loved it and you feel that your skin is ready for the next level.
 In terms of texture, this product is more comfortable for combination and oily skin.

 Apply a pea sized amount to the face in the PM.
 In your evening routine, apply liquid and gel-type products first (for example a toner, or our other serums such as HA 5 or B-Bomb), then A-Game.
 Follow with a moisturizer.
 Wear a sunscreen of SPF 30 or greater in the morning.

 If you are using A-Game 10 for the first time, phase in application starting at 2-3 times per week for two weeks.
 If well-tolerated, move up to every other evening in two weeks and finally - if your skin tolerates it - every night.
 Do not use around the eye area.

 Do not use, if pregnant or breastfeeding!

 Good to know: A-Game has a bright yellow color due to the retinal in it.
 Based on our experience, it dissipates on the skin and does not leave a yellow tint on surfaces.

 Shelf life: 1 year from production (unopened), 6 months PAO (period after opening)